-Here you’ll find information on colleges and universities throughout the U.S. This includes colleges and universities both inside and outside the Ivy League.
+Below you’ll find information on colleges and universities throughout the U.S. This includes colleges and universities both inside and outside the Ivy League.
 The information that you’ll find here can help you learn about what makes each distinct.
 Each post features a different university.
-Each contains specific information about the university that you might well find helpful as you narrow your college choices.
-Or as you seek to add specificity to your Why College essays.
-Or to show your interest in a college at an alumni interview.
+Each contains specific information about the university that you will find helpful and exciting as you narrow your college choices.
+Or, if you know where you want to apply, this information will help to add specificity to your Why College essays.
+Further, utilize this information to demonstrate your commitment and interest in a college at an alumni interview.

 What College Interests You Most?

+Read about the value of a liberal arts education as you peruse information about Amherst, Williams, Wesleyan, Bowdoin, Bates, Colby, and more.
 It’s all right here.
-And each week, we’ll add a new college or university to highlight for you…
+And over time, we’ll add a new college or university to highlight for you…